 Martin Rising: Requiem For a King is a collection of fabulous poems by Andrea Davis Pinkney each of which should be read aloud and savored for their powerful images and wonderful word-play.
 When they are gathered into this beautiful book featuring the colorful imaginative images of illustrator Brian Pinkney, they become a powerful work of history that tells a story full of empathy and poignant detail about the days leading up to the death of Dr. Martin Luther King, Jr.

-One of this year's honorees is Thirteen Ways of Looking at a Black Boy by Tony Median, illustrated by 13 artists (Penny Candy Books).
+One of this year's honorees is Thirteen Ways of Looking at a Black Boy by Tony Medina, illustrated by 13 artists (Penny Candy Books).

 Judges Comments about Thirteen Ways of Looking at a Black Boy